Idaho poised to allow firing-squad executions in some cases - Local News 8

 Firing squads will be used only if the state cannot obtain the drugs needed for lethal injections — and one death row inmate has already had his scheduled execution postponed multiple times because of drug scarcity.

-Idaho previously had a firing squad option on the books but has never used it.
-The option was removed from state law in 2009 after the U.S. Supreme Court upheld a method of lethal injection that was commonly used at the time.
+The move by Idaho lawmakers is in line with those by other states that in recent years have scrambled to revive older methods of execution because of difficulties obtaining drugs required for longstanding lethal injection programs.
+Pharmaceutical companies increasingly have barred executioners from using their drugs, saying they were meant to save lives, not take them.

+Idaho Republican Gov. Brad Little has voiced his support for the death penalty but generally does not comment on legislation before he signs or vetoes it.

 Only Mississippi, Utah, Oklahoma and South Carolina currently have laws allowing firing squads if other execution methods are unavailable, according to the Death Penalty Information Center.
-A judge has put South Carolina’s law on hold until a lawsuit challenging the method is resolved.
+South Carolina’s law is on hold pending the outcome of a legal challenge.

-Gov. Brad Little, a Republican, has voiced his support for the death penalty but generally does not comment on legislation before he signs or vetoes it.
+Some states began refurbishing electric chairs as standbys for when lethal drugs are unavailable.
+Others have considered — and at times, used — largely untested execution methods.
+In 2018, Nevada executed Carey Dean Moore with a never-before-tried drug combination that included the powerful synthetic opioid fentanyl.
+Alabama has built a system for executing people using nitrogen gas to induce hypoxia, but it has not yet been used.

+However, in a 2019 filing, U.S. lawyers cited an expert as saying someone shot by firing squad can remain conscious for 10 seconds and that it would be “severely painful, especially related to shattering of bone and damage to the spinal cord.”

+President Joe Biden’s attorney general, Merrick Garland, ordered a temporary pause on federal executions in 2021 while the Justice Department reviewed protocols.
+Garland did not say how long the moratorium will last.

-Sen. Doug Ricks, a Republican who co-sponsored the bill, told his fellow senators on Monday that the state’s difficulty in finding lethal injection drugs could continue “indefinitely” and that he believes death by firing squad is “humane.”
+Idaho Sen. Doug Ricks, a Republican who co-sponsored that state’s firing squad bill, told his fellow senators Monday that the state’s difficulty in finding lethal injection drugs could continue “indefinitely” and that he believes death by firing squad is “humane.”

 “This is a rule of law issue — our criminal system should work and penalties should be exacted,” Ricks said.